 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 We may provide you with information on services and products that we may provide.
 In order to optimise your customer experience this may include postal mail, SMS and emails to update you on our latest offers and events.
 We may also show you content via social media platforms and other external applications such as Facebook and Instagram.
 This is regarded as marketing activity.
 We will only market to you where you have: -

 If you have opted out of marketing, we will not send you any future marketing without your consent.

 Each time we market to you we will always give you the right to opt out of any future marketing but would point out that you have the right at any time to ask us not to market to you at any time by emailing us at email@example.com rather than waiting on a specific opt out.

 We would prefer to resolve any issues or concerns you may have direct with you.
 If you feel you are unable to resolve matters by contacting us direct or are you are unhappy or dissatisfied with how we collect or process your personal information you have the right to complain about it to the Information Commissioner who is the statutory body which overseas data protection law.
 They can be contacted through www.ico.org.uk/concerns.

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 2nd December 2020.
+This policy was last updated on 13th April 2021.